AgoraIO-Extensions/Agora-Unreal-RTC-SDK/Agora-Unreal-SDK-Blueprint-Example/README.md

 Fill in your App ID, channel name, and token (optional).
 You can now click a button on the left to navigate to a particular level of the API examples.
 2.Run in a particular level if you want experience an API example.
 Take *Basic/joinChannelAudio/BasicAudioCall/* as an example:
- 1. Find a blueprint named BP_Agoractor in the World outliner.

- 2. Open any level blueprint, for example Basic/joinChannelAudio/BasicAudioCall/ enter your appid and channelname in the position below.
+ 1. Open any level blueprint, for example Basic/joinChannelAudio/BasicAudioCall/ enter your appid and channelname in the position below.

 ![code_16613129312915](https://user-images.githubusercontent.com/47908151/202614467-6aa8bd6a-f9e6-4053-ba07-53c5fd2e5c8d.jpg)